Kleine Schanze

 Planning and execution

-1876 Kleine-Schanzen-Promenade, Rudolf Göthe and Eugen Stettler
+1876 Kleine-Schanzen Promenade, Rudolf Göthe and Eugen Stettler

-1945 New drinking hall
+1945 New construction of the drinking hall

-2014 Renovation of the Europapromenade
+2014 Restoration of the Europapromenade

 2023–2025 Refurbishment, Uniola AG